yinchi/k8s-demo/postgres/README.md

-# PostgreSQL setup for myapp
+# PostgreSQL setup for MyApp

 ## Setup